 A third country is identified as material if at least one of the three indicators is equal to or higher than 1% in each of the last two quarters and, on average, in the eight quarters preceding the reference date.
-On the other hand, a third country is dropped from the list if all the three indicators are lower than 1% in each of the last two quarters and, on average, in the twelve quarters preceding the reference date of 31 December.
+A third country is dropped from the list if all the three indicators are lower than 1% in each of the last two quarters and, on average, in the twelve quarters preceding the reference date of 31 December.
 This means that a sustained decrease in exposures' materiality for a long period (three years) for all metrics considered should be observed.
 Exit criteria were designed to be more conservative than entry criteria.

-Based on the following assessment, the Banco de Portugal decided that the list of material third countries for the Portuguese banking system assessed in 2023 remains unchanged, vis-à-vis 2022, comprising Macao and Mozambique.
-This decision of the Banco de Portugal will be in force until end-June 2024 and results simultaneously from the fact that (i) no other third country meets the entry criteria, and (ii) the abovementioned two countries do not fulfil the exit criteria.
+Based on the following assessment, the Banco de Portugal determined the list of material third countries for the Portuguese banking system in 2024, which remains unchanged vis-à-vis 2023, and comprises Macao and Mozambique.
+This decision of the Banco de Portugal will be in force until end-June 2025 and results simultaneously from the fact that (i) no other third country meets the entry criteria, and (ii) the abovementioned two countries do not fulfil the exit criteria.